tub-rip/DERD-Net/README.md

 #### Data-Preprocessing

-- Create disparity space images (DSIs) from events and camera pose
+- Create Disparity Space Images (DSIs) from events and camera pose
 - In case of stereo event vision, fuse DSIs from two or more cameras
-- Select pixels with sufficient ray counts by applaying a threshold filter to each DSI
+- Select pixels with sufficient ray counts in the DSI

 #### Input